Alaa-93233/Final_project_Submission/README.md

 ## System Photo

-Not required because this project is simulation-based.
+Not required because this project is simulation based.

 ---